ailisc97/Milestone_project_four/README.md

 ### Limitations
 The biggest limitation I faced was that the photos of the products were not loading onto Heroku, I could get the home page photo but none of the product photos would show.
 To get the photos onto the website I needed to use Cloudinary, this caused a load of issues for me.
 I needed a lot of help from the tutor suport and with Heroku being down for a day aswell it took quite a long time.

+I also would have liked to have had the blog feature so that anyone could write a blog for the website.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ## Features